osrf/gazebo_tutorials/ros_installing/tutorial.md

     rosrun gazebo_ros gazebo
     ~~~

-* Launch the Gazebo server only
+* Launch the Gazebo-classic server only

     ~~~
     rosrun gazebo_ros gzserver
     ~~~

-* Launch the Gazebo client only
+* Launch the Gazebo-classic client only

     ~~~
     rosrun gazebo_ros gzclient
     ~~~

-* Launches the Gazebo server only, in debug mode using GDB
+* Launches the Gazebo-classic server only, in debug mode using GDB

     ~~~
     rosrun gazebo_ros debug
     ~~~

-* Additionally, you can start Gazebo using `roslaunch`
+* Additionally, you can start Gazebo-classic using `roslaunch`

     ~~~
     roslaunch gazebo_ros empty_world.launch